-You become familiar with advanced engineering mathematics, data structures, algorithms design and analysis.
-This year also introduces you to management and project management skills.
+You become familiar with advanced engineering mathematics, and management and project management skills.
 You also complete a compulsory practical project, writing software for mobile communication applications, microcontrollers, and designing operating systems.

 This year covers advanced software engineering programming, and management topics that include ethics and sustainability.
 You also complete a full-year industry project.